-Crop topping of lentil too early can cause discoloured seed coat or cotyledons (kernel).
+Crop-topping of lentil too early can cause discoloured seed coat or cotyledons (kernel).
 Also some of the smaller pods near the top of the plant are more exposed to direct contact by the desiccant spray.
-Seeds in these less mature pods are not physiologically mature (green kernel) when they dry down.
+Seeds in these less mature pods are not physiologically mature when they dry down and will produce a green kernel.
 Grain quality issues due to early crop-topping are exacerbated if crop-topping occurs just prior to a significant rainfall event.

-Rate of desiccant product or product used can also influence speed of dry-down, hence the potential for more grains that are immature.
+The rate of desiccant product and/or product used can also influence speed of drydown and can raise the risk of the potential for more grains that are immature.